-Google’s Local Service Ads (LSAs) have enabled law firms to rank at the very top of search engine results pages — even above pay-per-click ads and the Google My Business three-pack.
+Google Local Service Ads for lawyers (LSAs) have enabled law firms to rank at the very top of search engine results pages — even above pay-per-click ads and the Google My Business three-pack.
 This has increased the number and quality of their leads.
 Local service ads for lawyers feature a green checkmark, showing that the firm is “Google Screened.”

 Local search ads for lawyers have been around for almost a year in San Diego and Houston, but they are now available nationwide.
 Some marketing agencies are over-hyping these ads as a panacea for failing marketing strategies.